-All Trusts should procure in line with the associated 'Trusts Authorised Signatory List' and authority levels as outlined in the Trusts Standing Orders / Standing Financial Instruction's etc.
+All Trusts must procure in line with the associated 'Trusts Authorised Signatory List' and authority levels as outlined in the Trusts Standing Orders / Standing Financial Instruction's.

-For all supplier contracts the authorisation limits are as outlined in the ISPD 'Purchasing Manual'.
+For all supplier contracts the authorisation limits are as outlined in the NMBC Purchasing Manual.